bghira/SimpleTuner/documentation/quickstart/FLUX.md

 ![image](https://github.com/user-attachments/assets/6409d790-3bb4-457c-a4b4-a51a45fc91d1)

-In this example, we'll be training a Flux.1 LoRA model using the SimpleTuner toolkit.
+In this example, we'll be training a Flux.1 LoRA.

 ### Hardware requirements

 Flux requires a lot of **system RAM** in addition to GPU memory.
 Simply quantising the model at startup requires about 50GB of system memory.
 If it takes an excessively long time, you may need to assess your hardware's capabilities and whether any changes are needed.

 When you're training every component of a rank-16 LoRA (MLP, projections, multimodal blocks), it ends up using:
-- a bit more than 32G VRAM when not quantising the base model
+- a bit more than 30G VRAM when not quantising the base model
-- a bit more than 20G VRAM when quantising to int8 + bf16 base/LoRA weights
+- a bit more than 18G VRAM when quantising to int8 + bf16 base/LoRA weights
+- a bit more than 13G VRAM when quantising to int4 + bf16 base/LoRA weights
-- a bit more than 13G VRAM when quantising to int2 + bf16 base/LoRA weights
+- a bit more than 9G VRAM when quantising to int2 + bf16 base/LoRA weights

-To have reliable results, you'll need:
+You'll need:
+- **the absolute minimum** is a single 4060 Ti 16GB
-- **at minimum** a single 3090 or V100 GPU
+- **a realistic minimum** is a single 3090 or V100 GPU
-- **ideally** multiple A6000s
+- **ideally** multiple 4090, A6000, L40S, or better

 Luckily, these are readily available through providers such as [LambdaLabs](https://lambdalabs.com) which provides the lowest available rates, and localised clusters for multi-node training.

-**Unlike other models, AMD and Apple GPUs do not work for training Flux.**
+**Unlike other models, Apple GPUs do not currently work for training Flux.**

 ### Prerequisites